-Merseyside Police’s Roads Policing Department will undertake a number of events across the region as part of Road Safety Week which gets underway today.
+Events are taking place across the region to promote safer driving as part of Road Safety Week which gets underway today.

 Officers from Merseyside Police, working with Merseyside's Police Commissioner, Jane Kennedy, local authorities and Mersey Fire and Rescue Service across the county, will carry out a number of activities over the course of the week that will focus on both education and enforcement.